 Hebrews 12:10-11,1410 For they disciplined us for a short time as seemed best to them, but He disciplines us for our good, so that we may share His holiness.
 11 All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness. ...
 14 Pursue peace with all men, and the sanctification without which no one will see the Lord.

+Brothers and sisters...individually and corporately, can we commit ourselves to not seeking to get out from under the discipline of God too soon?

+You’ll notice that this passage never encourages us to get out of the Lord’s discipline.

+This passage encourages us to stay in as long as the Lord intends it so that it has it’s sanctifying effect in our lives.